PixelsCommander/ViralJS/README.md

 [![Join the chat at https://gitter.im/PixelsCommander/ViralJS](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/PixelsCommander/ViralJS?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-Isomorphism blurred the boundaries between server and client.
+Isomorphism blurred boundaries between server and client.
 The only difference between them at the moment is server\`s ability to deliver application to clients.
 What if we go further supposing that client can transmit application to others?
-What if we can erase the boundaries between server and client completely?
+What if we erase boundaries between server and client completely?
 In this case every client which got application\`s code becomes it`s distributor or carrier.
 And drawing the analogy with spreading microorganisms in the nature this technique perfectly matches “**viral JavaScript**“ naming.

 - [Demo](http://pixelscommander.com:3000)
 - [Article about](http://pixelscommander.com/en/interactive-revolution/what-is-beyond-isomorphic/)